 Warnock not only came up with the recursive idea but also the decision-making part of the algorithm that allowed the whole procedure to be many times faster than the methods of the day.
 As a result of the invention of his algorithm, Warnock switched from doing a PhD in Maths to one in Computer Science and continued to work on graphics.
 His "Warnock" algorithm was the subject of his disertation - one of the shortest in the history of the university.

 The Computer Science department at the University Utah went from mediocrity to major importance as Evans and Sutherland's graphics group developed many of the ideas that we take for granted today.
 Their students included Ed Catmull, who became head of LucasFilm; Jim Blinn the man who did the Jupiter fly pass simulations (you might be too young to remember those); Martin Newell; Alan Kay and, of course, John Warnock.

 Simulation - an impetus for PostScript

 The invention of the PostScript language dates back to the days of trying to deal with simulation problems.
-A lot of the work was destined to be used in flight simulators but Warnock landed the task of building a digital model of New York Harbour for the Maritime Academy.
+A lot of the work was destined to be used in flight simulators, but Warnock landed the task of building a digital model of New York Harbor for the Maritime Academy.

-Most programmers would have tackled the job by building a database to be used directly by the simulator - but such crude approaches are not John Warnock's.
+Most programmers would have tackled the job by building a database to be used directly by the simulator - but such crude approaches were not John Warnock's.
 Instead he decided that the data should be coded in as general a way as possible and not tied to the structure of the simulator.
 To make the data usable by the simulator, all they needed was a compiler.
-So the database was in fact a text form description of New York Harbour.
+So the database was in fact a text form description of New York Harbor.

 Slowly the language used became increasingly sophisticated and more recognisable as a language rather than a static database.
 In this language lay the origins of PostScript.
 After working for Evans and Sutherland (the company) for a while Warnock moved on to Xerox PARC in 1978.